cberes/funner-summer/README.md

 ## History

-I created this app in 2014, back in the times of Android KitKat.
-Originally the proxy weather service was a Java web service using Jersey, Spring, and Hystrix.
+- 2014: I created this app back in the times of Android KitKat.
+Originally the weather was obtained via a web service that proxied requests to [OpenWeatherMap](https://openweathermap.org/api).
+This was a Java web service using Jersey, Spring, and Hystrix.
 It was way too complicated, but that's the technology I was using at the time.
+- 2020: I updated the app for the latest Android version.
+I re-made the weather service as a serverless web app using AWS Lambda.
+- 2024: Again I updated the app for the latest Android version.
+I removed all ads and the weather service.
+Instead weather can be input manually.
+It's extra work for the user, but the app needs fewer permissions: there's no need to access the location or the internet.